imixs/imixs-workflow/src/site/markdown/core/plugin-api.md

 # The Imixs-Workflow Plug-in API

-The Imixs Plug-in API introduces an extensibility mechanism that allows to extend the standard functionality of the Imixs-Worklfow engine.
+The Imixs Plug-in API introduces an extensibility mechanism that allows to extend the standard functionality of the Imixs-Workflow engine.
 A plug-in can provide business logic to influence the processing life-cycle of a process instance, as also platform specific technical functionality, to exchange data with its surrounding environment.

 For example a plug-in can apply a business rule, send an E-Mail notification, or import business data from an external datasource.
 The Imixs-Workflow project already provides a set of plug-ins which covers a lot of standard functionality of a workflow engine.
 See the section [Engine->Plug-Ins](../engine/plugins/index.html) for further details about existing plug-ins.